Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 gp *(epic wizardry VII),*640,000 gp *(epic wizardry VIII),*810,000 gp *(epic wizardry IX).*

+### Ineffable Evil
-**Ineffable Evil:** The wearer of this ring is constantly sheathed in an *unholy aura* effect.
+The wearer of this ring is constantly sheathed in an *unholy aura* effect.
 It bestows one negative level on any good creature that puts it on.
 The negative level remains as long as the ring is worn and disappears when the ring is removed.
 This negative level never